 - by Apostolo Zeno (1669 - 1750) [author's text not yet checked against a primary source]

-Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive)
+Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive):

-Set by by Antonio Vivaldi (1678 - 1741), RV 736 (1719), first performed 1719Researcher for this text: Andrew Schneider [Guest Editor]
+Set by Antonio Vivaldi (1678 - 1741), RV 736 (1719), first performed 1719Researcher for this page: Andrew Schneider [Guest Editor]

-.
-Io sembro appunto [sung text checked 1 time]
+Io sembro appunto Matches base text

 Io sembro appunto quell'augelletto, che alfin scampò da quella rete, che ritrovò nascosta tra le fronde.
 Pur alfin sciolto, solo soletto volando va.
 E libero non sa donar pace al suo cuor, se nel passato impegno ei si confonde.